SantiJacomet/Welness-Trends/README.md

-# Welness-Trends
+# Welness Trends
-This is a study in order to know which are the main trends in wellness (fitness and manual therapy)
+This is a work to study the main trends in wellness (fitness and manual therapy)